Bottom Line

 Bottom line

-R.E.P.O. is the better game-night pick for groups chasing funny disasters.
+R.E.P.O. is the better game-night pick for groups chasing funny disasters, mixed-group horror, or bigger lobbies.
 Lethal Company is the better pick for groups chasing comms-driven horror tension.
 The right choice depends less on “which is better?” and more on “what kind of bad teamwork do you want tonight?”

 Questions Readers Still Ask